 Carrots are affordable, nutritious and a low-calorie snack for dogs between meals or during training.
 You can also feed your dog carrots combined with his regular food.
 A small amount of carrots is found in many popular dog foods because many dog food recipes contain carrots.
 Though, you will find that there are not too many carrots in the dry food such as kibbles.
 And when it comes to the wet food, you will find just a few pieces of carrots in a portion.

 Should you feed your dog some tasty carrots?
 Sure!
 Carrots are good for your dogs because these vegetables are a good source of vitamin A, vitamin B, and vitamin K. The fiber found in carrots will help with digestive issues such as diarrhea and constipation.
 Also, carrots help with controlling diabetes in dogs.

-Carrots as most vegetables are low in calories and fat.
+Carrots like most vegetables are low in calories and fat.
 Because of that, carrots are perfect treats during the training sessions or for the occasions when you want to spoil your furry buddy.

 Vitamin A for dogs

 Carrots contain beta-carotene.
-When carrots are ingested, beta-carotene is converted into vitamin A in your puppy body.
-Vitamin A will help maintain your dog’s skin healthy and will improve his immune system, growth and cell function while taking care of his eyes too.
+When carrots are ingested, beta-carotene is converted into vitamin A in your puppy’s body.
+Vitamin A will help maintain your dog’s skin healthy and will improve his immune system, growth, and cell function while taking care of his eyes too.

 Vitamin K for dogs

 Vitamin K is a group of compounds that is vital to blood clotting and proper bone development.
 You can find vitamin K in carrots, pumpkin, kale, parsley, broccoli, cauliflower, brussels sprouts, and many other vegetables that are safe to be consumed by your dogs.

 Vitamin B6 for dogs